10 Days to Faster Reading Summary

 If you can’t find a good answer to either of these two questions, then throw away the book you’re holding!
 You’re merely wasting your time!
 You’ll remember nothing afterward and you’ll never get those few days back!

 Once you’re done with the questions, move on to inspecting the book.
 Once again, Marks-Beale looks as if she has read “How to Read a Book” by Adler and Van Doren.
-They spoke of inspectional reading, and Marks-Beale speaks of “pre-viewing.”
+They spoke of inspectional reading, and Marks-Beale spoke of “pre-viewing.”

 It’s the same thing, really!